jazzband/django-floppyforms/docs/index.rst

   * Fixed ``Textarea`` widget template to work with a non-empty ``TEMPLATE_STRING_IF_INVALID`` setting.
 Thanks to Leon Matthews for the report.
+  * Fixed context handling in widget rendering.
+It didn't take care of popping the context as often as it was pushed onto.
+This could cause strange behaviour in the template by leaking variables into outer scopes.
+Thanks to David Danier for the report.

 * **v1.0**: